truenas/documentation/content/SCALE/SCALETutorials/Apps/Sandboxes.md

 Using the Jailmaker tool allows deploying these containers without modifying the base TrueNAS system.
 These containers persist across upgrades in 24.04 (Dragonfish) and later SCALE major versions.

-## Configure a Dataset for Jailmaker
+## Create a Dataset and Install Jailmaker

 1. Log in to the web interface and go to **Datasets**.
 2. Select your root pool and click **Add Dataset**: